 Barhoumi was charged by military commission three times, but each time the charges were dropped.
 In May 2016, his status was reviewed by President Obama's Periodic Review Board (PRB), which is tasked with determining whether detainees may be approved for transfer.
 On August 9, 2016, the Board approved Barhoumi for transfer.

-All parties expected Barhoumi to be sent home to Algeria after his clearance, but unexplained problems with the transfer have led to him being one of the five or so cleared men expected to be stranded at Guantanamo when Trump takes office.
-On January 13, 2017, CCR filed an emergency motion seeking to have the judge in his case issue and order that would have the effect of exempting him from Congressional restrictions on transfers that require the Defense Secretary to certify that it is safe to transfer the detainee to his home country and to give Congress 30 days advance notice of the transfer.
-Since there were less than 30 days left in Obama's term, and Trump had stated that no one should be released from Guantanamo, such an order from the court -- or agreement by the government that such an order should be issued -- was the only way Barhoumi might be sent home in the foreseeable future.
-Judge Collyer issued an order demanding that the government show cause why the order we requested should not issue, and ordering the government to make preparations for his transfer in the name of fairness in case she did issue such an order.
+All parties expected Barhoumi to be sent home to Algeria after his clearance, but unexplained problems with the transfer led to him being one of the five or so cleared men stranded at Guantánamo for the duration of the Trump administration.
+On January 13, 2017, we filed an emergency motion seeking to have the judge in his case issue and order that would have the effect of exempting him from Congressional restrictions on transfers that require the Defense Secretary to certify that it is safe to transfer the detainee to his home country and to give Congress 30 days' advance notice of the transfer.
+Since there were less than 30 days left in Obama's term, and Trump had stated that no one should be released from Guantanamo, such an order from the court – or agreement by the government that such an order should be issued – was the only way Barhoumi might be sent home in the foreseeable future.
+Judge Collyer issued an order demanding that the government show cause why the order we requested should not issue and ordering the government to make preparations for his transfer in the name of fairness in case she did issue such an order.
 The government responded by opposing our motion on a variety of technical grounds on January 17, and we filed a reply brief later that day.
 Among other things, the government's brief notes that the failure to send Barhoumi home was owing to factors "not related to petitioner himself," and that the government would not make preparations for his transfer despite the district court's order.
 Unfortunately, as a result of the government's opposiotion to transfer, the court declined to step in.